 The TP-Link routers comes with 2 Internal 4G LTE Antennas and 2 other fixed External WiFi Antennas which you can unscrew and replace.This means can subscribe to mobile data plan from your mobile network through the Sim Card and then share the mobile internet through WiFi to family and friends.
 The router is capable of supporting upto 30 different devices, so it’s ideal for connecting your laptop, smartphone, tablet, smart TV and anything smart to the internet.
 Obviously this shouldn’t be an open invitation for your friends to free-load on your mobile MBs because unless you are subscribed to “unlimited” internet, your data will quickly run out even if they’re accessing it on WiFi.

 Speaking of WiFi, the TP-Link supports 802.11b/g/n on the 2.4GHz band with maximum speeds of 300Mbps.
 Ideally since this is a 4G router primarily used for accessing mobile internet who’s speeds won’t be more than 10Mbps.
+If you looking for something with Gigabit Ethernet ports and Giga Wifi, then consider the TP-Link Archer MR600 4G+ Cat6 AC1200 Wireless Dual Band Gigabit Router instead.
 If you live in Uganda, you shouldn’t be worried about the router’s WiFi specs.
 Of course, you can also use the 4G router as simply a standard WiFi-only router.